 - No Home Purchase Price Limit: Many loan programs (like FHA, Conventional) have loan amount limits, not the USDA loan.
 Instead, home buyers qualify based on their debt to income ratios.
 USDA generally limits housing expenses to not exceed 30% of the applicant’s gross monthly income.

 Please be sure to visit the USDA Loan Eligibility page above to learn more about important qualify criteria and frequently asked questions.
 Applying for a USDA loan is simple, the complete application process is often complete in 30 minutes or less.
-Contact us today, get pre-approved and start shopping for your dream home all in the same day!
+Contact us today, get pre-approved and start shopping for your dream home all on the same day!

 *Buyers that already have an active USDA mortgage in process: Please note you will need to contact your lender, mortgage broker or bank directly for the latest loan status (USDA turn times, closing times, etc)